tcosolutions/betterscan/README.md

 # What it does

-It is a Code Scanning/SAST/Static Analysis/Linting using many tools/Scanners with One Report.
+It is a Code Scanning/SAST/Static Analysis/Linting solution using many tools/Scanners with One Report.
 You can also add any tool to it.
 Currently, it support many languages and tech stacks.
 Similar to SonarQube, but it is different.

 [How is Scanmycode different than SonarQube?](#how-is-scanmycode-different-than-sonarqube)